 To make a regional investment work across countries, MCC’s Board of Directors would need to select those countries at the same time to coordinate compact development and implementation.
 However, current law prohibits MCC from implementing concurrent, or overlapping, compacts with the same country; so currently, no country with an existing compact could be part of a regional effort.
 This approach is impractical because MCC’s rigorous selection process makes it unusual to find multiple contiguous countries that are not current partners and pass MCC’s scorecard.

-To realize the potential of regional investments, MCC requires a legislative change to the Millennium Challenge Act.
-The AGOA and MCA Modernization Act, introduced in the House and Senate, would give MCC increased flexibility to promote regional collaboration, trade, and economic growth by authorizing MCC to enter into an additional, concurrent compact with a country partner specifically to promote regional integration.
+As proposed, the AGOA and MCA Modernization Act, which was passed by the U.S. House of Representatives in January 2018 and is awaiting a Senate vote, would give MCC increased flexibility to promote regional collaboration, trade, and economic growth by authorizing MCC to enter into an additional, concurrent compact with a country partner specifically to promote regional integration.

 MCC is a good investment for the American people.
 Its time-limited, poverty-reducing programs strengthen global stability and U.S. national security, and increase opportunities for American businesses.
 Expanding the agency’s ability to partner across borders has the potential to generate even greater returns on MCC’s investments.